jyunderwood/jquery-zipPopulate/README.md

 A jQuery plugin that populates city, state and country fields from a zip code field.

-Will fetch on blur
+Will fetch when the input field is deselected (on blur).

 ## Usage

 Relies on the API at [Ziptastic](http://getziptastic.com).
 If you don't want to rely on a third-party, you can run your own API server.
-The source can be found at the [Ziptastic Github Repo](https://github.com/daspecster/ziptastic).
-Just pass in the API address to `apiEndPoint` in the plugin options (default is `http://zip.getziptastic.com/v2/US/`)
+The source can be found on the [Ziptastic Github Repo](https://github.com/daspecster/ziptastic).
+Just pass in the API address to `apiEndPoint` in the plugin options (default is `http://zip.getziptastic.com/v2/US/`).

 ```html